JacobFischer/ts-typed-events/README.md

 ### `createEmitter` alternative Syntax

-The method, `createEmitter`, returns the emitter function, with the event and itself as properties.
+The method `createEmitter` returns an emitter function, with the event and itself as properties.
 This makes the above examples when used with destructuring look clean.
 However you can choose not to destructure it as well:

 ```ts
 const emit = createEmitter<'something' | undefined>();